kt3k/layout1/README.md

 - @param {string} options.engine

 The template engine to use.
 You can also specify this by using alias methods for the engines.

+- @param {object} options.data

+The additional template variables passed to the wrapping template.

 ## Alias methods